rwash/rwash.github.io/papers/conference/_posts/2013-2-15-donors-choose.md

 ---
 title: The Value of Completing Crowdfunding Projects
 author: Rick Wash
+file: donors-choose-icwsm.pdf
+conference: Proceedings of the International Conference on Weblogs and Social Media
-month: February
+month: July
 year: 2013
+city: Boston, MA
 abstract: true
-layout: working
+layout: conference
-file: donors-choose-icwsm.pdf
-working: Under review
 ---

 Crowdfunding systems are social media websites that allow people to donate small amounts of money that add up to fund